kuwakino/ArithmeticAPI/README.md

 >
 > The submission should be a git repository containing the solution written in C#.

-The solution `sln` contains two projects:
+The solution `ArithmeticAPI.sln` contains two projects:
 1. Arithmetic API Project - Web API;
 2. Arithmetic API Test Project - Unit Tests;